JPinglia/Loan_Qualifier_Mod_2/loan_qualifier_app/README.md

 ## Contributors

-This program was devoloped with base code devoloped by the Rice-boot-camp.
+This program was developed with base code developed by the Rice-boot-camp.
 The code was added to by Jas Pinglia and modularized.

 ---